 22. RPAPL §1501(4).

-Adam Leitman Bailey received assistance from law students Alexander Newman and Michael Altman in the preparation of this article.
+Adam Leitman Bailey is the founding partner of Adam Leitman Bailey, PC.
+Law students Alexander Newman and Michael Altman, assisted in the preparation of this article.